Including info on how (and when) to update your details

-You normally have one month to tell the tax credit office of any key changes in your circumstances, though discretion is given if you or a family member were seriously ill.
+- You didn't tell the Tax Credit office about changes.
+You normally have one month to tell the Tax Credit office of any key changes in your circumstances, though discretion is given if you or a family member were seriously ill.

-If you don't let the office know of any changes within one month you could be asked to pay back any overpayments, so do it as quickly as possible to avoid potential issues.
+If you don't let the office know of any changes within one month, you could be asked to pay back any overpayments, so do it as quickly as possible to avoid potential issues.

+- The Tax Credit office didn't meet its responsibilities.
 It either made a mistake in your calculations or took longer than a month to update your records once you told it about any changes.

 Do I have to repay overpayments?

 Of course there may be a problem with evidence, and that can get tricky.
-As a general rule, if you did it right and the tax credit office failed to carry out its responsibilities, the excess cash you were paid specifically because of that error is yours.
+As a general rule, if you did it right and the Tax Credit office failed to carry out its responsibilities, the excess cash you were paid specifically because of that error is yours.
 The tax office has also been told it can't take legal action for overpayments if you've not made any mistakes.

 Don't know why you got a overpayment letter?

-If you don't know why you were overpaid, in the first instance call the tax credits helpline on 0345 300 3900 and ask for an explanation, but follow up any issues in writing.
+If you don't know why you were overpaid, in the first instance call the Tax Credits helpline on 0345 300 3900 and ask for an explanation, but follow up any issues in writing.
 If there isn't a proper reason, you can challenge the overpayment decision.
 If nothing has changed, then there's no reason for you to have been overpaid.
 By challenging it, your situation should be looked at again.

 In your letter, explain that you don't know why it's an overpayment as nothing's changed, and as you'd provided all the correct info, you don't think you have been overpaid.

-If you think the tax credit office has made a mistake in its calculations you can start a dispute or appeal against having to repay.
+If you think the Tax Credit office has made a mistake in its calculations, you can start a dispute or appeal against having to repay.
 Your overpayment will then be placed on hold while your case is investigated (a 'normal' complaint will not hold up the overpayment).

+Disputes.
 Where you gave it the right info but it didn't act on it.
-If you disagree that you should pay back an overpayment – for example you told it you had a decrease in childcare costs – but it continued to pay you the higher amount anyway, fill in form TC846 or send a letter.
+If you disagree that you should pay back an overpayment – for example, you told it you had a decrease in childcare costs – but it continued to pay you the higher amount anyway, fill in form TC846 or send a letter.

-An example of an appeal is when you've been correctly paid tax credits for three children, but it's wrongly saying it's an overpayment as you've only got two who are eligible.
+An example of an appeal is when you've been correctly paid Tax Credits for three children, but it's wrongly saying it's an overpayment as you've only got two who are eligible.

-If you disagree with the outcome of the mandatory reconsideration then you can appeal to the Social Security and Child Support Tribunal in England, Scotland or Wales or the Appeals Service Northern Ireland.
+If you disagree with the outcome of the mandatory reconsideration, then you can appeal to the Social Security and Child Support Tribunal in England, Scotland or Wales or the Appeals Service Northern Ireland.

-If you disagree entirely with a tax credits decision and you think the amount you've been awarded is wrong then it's best to first call the tax credit office on 0345 300 3900 as it may be a simple case of human error.
+If you disagree entirely with a Tax Credits decision and you think the amount you've been awarded is wrong, then it's best to first call the Tax Credit office on 0345 300 3900 as it may be a simple case of human error.

-However, whether it's an appeal or a dispute, give all information you can.
+However, whether it's an appeal or a dispute, give all the information you can.
 Include any evidence and why you don't think you should repay.

 If that's not successful, you can still make a complaint and go to the adjudicator or even the Parliamentary Ombudsman.

-It's likely your future payments will be reduced so the tax credit office can recoup the cash you've already had.
+If you're still getting Tax Credits.
+It's likely your future payments will be reduced so the Tax Credit office can recoup the cash you've already had.
 This is usually 10-25% of your weekly payment (but could be more for higher earners).

+If your payments have stopped.
 If your payments have stopped, whether because you no longer qualify or didn't renew in time, you'll normally get a letter asking you to repay the entire amount within 30 days.
 A separated couple will usually be asked to pay back half of the money each.

-If this happens and you can't afford it, simply contact the tax credit office and politely explain this to them.
+If this happens and you can't afford it, simply contact the Tax Credit office and politely explain this to them.
 It will usually be possible to spread the repayments over a year.
 In extreme circumstances you may get even longer, or if the tax office believes you'll never be able to repay, have the entire amount wiped.

-If you were previously claiming tax credits and are now claiming universal credit, HMRC will tell you how much you owe.
-Your universal credit payments will be reduced until you've paid back the money you owe.
+- If you're getting Universal Credit.
+If you were previously claiming Tax Credits and are now claiming Universal Credit, HM Revenue & Customs will tell you how much you owe.
+Your Universal Credit payments will be reduced until you've paid back the money you owe.

 Get help on overpayments